Parametric Bootstrap for Fixed Edge-Probability Network Models: Confidence Intervals for Expected Subgraph Counts

 \subsection{Computational Cost}

-The two-level bootstrap in Figure~\ref{fig:procedure} can be computationally intensive for large-scale networks.
-Drawing a network $A$ from any given model $P$ requires $\Omega(n^2)$, while the computational cost of estimating $\widehat{P}$ from an observed network $A$ is typically dominated by the SVD step, i.e., the calculation of the first several eigenvalues and eigenvectors.
-This step requires $\Omega(\lambda_n n^2)$ for sparse networks with average degree $\lambda_n$ \cite{cullum2002lanczos}.
+The two-level bootstrap procedure in Figure~\ref{fig:procedure} can be computationally intensive for large-scale networks.
+Drawing a network $A$ from a given model $P$ requires $\Omega(n^2)$ operations, while the computational cost of estimating $\widehat{P}$ from an observed network $A$ is typically dominated by the SVD step, namely the computation of the first several eigenvalues and eigenvectors.
+For sparse networks with average degree $\lambda_n$, this step requires $\Omega(\lambda_n n^2)$ operations \cite{cullum2002lanczos}.
 Finally, the cost of evaluating $T(A)$ depends on the statistic $T$.
-For example, the (global) triangle count $T_{\Delta}$ takes $\Omega(\lambda_n^2 n)$.
-Some other statistics can take even longer, such as betweenness centrality and closeness centrality.
-The total computational cost is therefore $\Omega(B_1 (n^2 +\mathcal{T}) )$ for one-level bootstrap, and $\Omega(B_1 B_2 (n^2 + \mathcal{T}) + B_1 n^2 \lambda_n )$ for two-level bootstrap, where $\mathcal{T}$ is the cost of evaluating $T(A)$.
-The latter is at least $B_1 B_2 n^2$, as we need to generate total $B_1 B_2$ replicate networks.
+For example, evaluating the global triangle count $T_{\Delta}$ requires $\Omega(\lambda_n^2 n)$ operations.
+Some other statistics, such as betweenness centrality and closeness centrality, can be even more computationally expensive.
+Therefore, the total computational cost is $\Omega(B_1(n^2+\mathcal{T}))$ for the one-level bootstrap and $\Omega(B_1B_2(n^2+\mathcal{T})+B_1n^2\lambda_n)$ for the two-level bootstrap, where $\mathcal{T}$ denotes the cost of evaluating $T(A)$.
+The latter cost is at least $\Omega(B_1B_2n^2)$, since one must generate a total of $B_1B_2$ replicate networks.

 Nevertheless, some acceleration is possible.
-Most local statistics do not need to be evaluated using the complete network, and for this same reason, we may only need to resample subnetworks of much smaller sizes.
-More importantly, like other resampling methods, bootstrapping can be easily parallelized.
+Most local statistics do not need to be evaluated on the entire network; for the same reason, it may be sufficient to resample subnetworks of much smaller sizes.
+More importantly, as with other resampling methods, the bootstrap can be easily parallelized.